yodablocks/Sharing_past_project/ADVANCE_SOLIDITY_01.md

 # Chapter 1: Introduction

-If you're new to **CryptoZombies**, it's highly recommended that you go over the first six lessons before starting this one.
+If you're new to **ADVANCE SOLIDITY**, it's highly recommended that you go over the first six lessons before starting this one.
 Please take the time to get familiar with writing a smart contract.
 Otherwise, it will be quite hard to follow this lesson.

 ## The Missing Piece